anametelica/loafers-framework-lesson/README.md

 This website homepage includes the use of the following Bootstrap elements:

 Buttons
-Navbar within a header section
+- navbar within a header section
-Hero section
+- hero section
-Features section with custom cards as potential links Jumbotron
+- features section with custom cards as potential links
+- jumbotron
-Footer with simple business name and copyright
+- footer with simple business name and copyright

 Other skills used:

-Inspect element to source original images within the current functioning Loafers website File and name reorganization
+- inspect element to source original images within the current functioning Loafers website
+- file and name reorganization
-Use of stock images and icons for aesthetic cohesion Accessibility update by using contrasting colors as well as adding alt descriptors for images
+- use of stock images and icons for aesthetic cohesion
+- accessibility update by using contrasting colors as well as adding alt descriptors for images